 Q has a number of distinctive qualities and strengths that need to be reflected in how the community is led and governed.
 These include:

-- a lack of hierarchy and a commitment to involving patients, carers and diverse professions from within and beyond the health and care sector.
+- a commitment to involving patients, carers and diverse professions from within and beyond the health and care sector.

-- a strong commitment to flexible, iterative learning, minimising bureaucratic processes, maximising learning between members and promoting a sense of shared ownership across the community.
+- a strong commitment to flexible, iterative learning, maximising learning between members and promoting a sense of shared ownership across the community.